bgrube/moments-two-pseudoscalars/README.md

-# moments-two-pseudoscalars
-Note about the moment analysis of two-(pseudo)scalar meson systems
+Note about the moment analysis of two-(pseudo)scalar meson systems.